2026 - Accomplishments: Health + Human Services Accomplishments

 Treasure Island Development Authority

-• Constructed 105-unit Maceo May Apartment project for occupancy in early 2023, providing supportive housing for formerly homeless and low-income veterans.
+• Completed 105-unit Maceo May Apartment project in early 2023 and achieved full occupancy.
+Maceo May provides supportive housing for formerly homeless and low-income veterans.

-• Broke ground on the 138-unit Star View Court, the second 100% affordable housing site on Treasure Island, which will be ready for occupancy in 2024.
+• Constructed 138-unit Star View Court project for occupancy in May 2024, the second 100% affordable housing site on Treasure Island.

 Capital Outlook